mjhouse/website/content/posts/tariffs-2025-4-5.md

 And they will.
 This or another administration will do away with them, because the alternative is a United States that is unable to compete technologically with the rest of the world.
-When Germany is manufacturing products with parts and electronics sourced from the best global sources at the lowest possible prices, and the United States is building lower-quality products at higher expense because we're hobbled by artifical price controls, then Germany will sell to the world and we won't.
+When Germany is manufacturing products with parts and electronics sourced from the best global sources at the lowest possible prices, and the United States is building lower-quality products (we have to import the expertise that the original manufacturers already have) at higher expense because we're hobbled by artifical price controls, then Germany will sell to the world and we won't.

 So, prices will increase drastically, even for products that are primarily manufactured in the United States already (due to the higher cost for intermediate goods), which will lower demand, leading to fewer jobs.